zamazan4ik/awesome-pgo/article/article.md

 ### SQLite

-Write a story about how I was ignored by SQLite developers
+TODO: Write a story about how I was ignored by SQLite developers

+SQLite is one of the most famous database.
+It's easy to use, performant, well-supported - sounds like a good candidate for PGO optimization, right?
+I thought in the same way and decided to optimize SQLite with PGO.

+At first, I used [Clickbench](https://github.com/ClickHouse/ClickBench) (btw, nice OLAP benchmark!) for PGO experiments with SQLite.

+After my tests, a PGO note was [removed](https://www.sqlite.org/docsrc/info/43c1154ec6af8b4dbbde3fe64b6c1887868c3f43cb72b1bfaa5821082cc1099c) from the documentation.

+Then I created [another](https://sqlite.org/forum/forumpost/7fd3c9a43a) forum topic to add a note about **positive** PGO effects on SQLite.
+And... didn't get any answer at all for some reason.
+I even sent an email to "drh@sqlite.org" and "ggw@sqlite.org" - also no response.
+For now, it's the end of the story.
+If someone has good contacts with SQLite devs - please ask them about PGO documentation for the database.
+If you are a SQLite developer - you don't need even asking, you can commit to the documentation directly ;)

+Lessons learned:

+* Doesn't matter how advanced is your benchmark.
+At first you need to use the benchmarks from the project or recommended by the project.

 ### Stolyarov

 TODO: A comment from Stolyarov about PGO in Thalassa :)

 In the Russian-speaking Internet segment, there is a meme - Aleksei Stolyarov.
 His own webpage is [here](http://stolyarov.info/).
-Recently he published his own C++ CMS - [Thalassa](https://github.com/a-croco-stolyarov/thalassa).
+Recently Aleksei published his own C++ CMS - [Thalassa](https://github.com/a-croco-stolyarov/thalassa).

 I decided to [propose](https://github.com/a-croco-stolyarov/thalassa/issues/1) testing PGO on Thalassa.
 And I expected, got a wonderful answer!